duytanvu/Messaging-App-Chatbot/README.md

 ***

-A bot is integrated and can reply based on users' commands.
+A bot is integrated and can asynchronously reply based on users' commands.

 **!covid** | give users the latest data about Covid-19 in Canada.